Helping Members of the Community on Their Path of Recovery

 Dr. Jay Synn, Psychiatry, Medical Director

-Dr. Krystle L. Graham, DO, Psychiatry, Program Director
+Dr. Krystle L. Graham, DO, Psychiatry, Chair Department of Psychiatry, DIO

 Dr. Ganiat Ajayi, Psychiatry